bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-04-computer-architecture-1.md

 ## a.
 From a High-Level Language to the Language of Harware

 &nbsp;&nbsp; To speak to electronic hardware, you need to send electrical signals.
 The easiest signals for computers to understand are *on* and *off*, and so the computer alphabet is just two letters.
 These two letters of the computer alphabet do not limit what computers can do.
-The tow symbols for these two letters are the numbers 0 and 1, we refer to each "letter" as a **binary digit**[^12] or **bit**.
+The two symbols for these two letters are the numbers 0 and 1, we refer to each "letter" as a **binary digit**[^12] or **bit**.
 Computers are slaves to our commands, which are called **instructions**[^13].
 Instructions, which are just collections of bits that the computer understands and obeys, can be thought of as numbers.

 ### i. assembler